raspberrypilearning/club-mentoring/en/step_5.md

 <span style="color: #0faeb0">If there are a number of creators with disabilities, you could appoint a mentor as an accessibility officer to oversee these adjustments.</p>

 And remember, not all disabilities or additional needs are visible.

-## Culturally responsive mentoring

-This mentoring approach emphasises the benefits of diversity and inclusivity.
-It acknowledges that a creators and/or mentors background can impact their sense of belonging, their relationship with others, and their approach to learning.

---- task ---
-**Watch** this short video on culturally responsive mentoring.
-<iframe width="600" height="337" src="https://www.youtube.com/embed/4NbFrjlkXxM" title="Culturally responsive mentoring practices in your Code Club" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
---- /task ---

---- collapse ---
----
-title: Examples of culturally responsive mentoring practices
----

-+ Talking about fairness, social issues, and bias.
-+ Using open-ended questions and group discussions.
-+ Using examples from creators own experiences to help them learn.
-+ Letting creators pick projects that matter to them and show their cultural identity.
-+ Showing different cultures in learning materials and making sure everyone can use them.

---- /collapse ---

-By embracing culturally responsive practices, we can create a Code Club environment where all creators can thrive and reach their full potential.

 ## Additional tips for supporting creators